The aircraft engine blade market is expected to reach US$ 4.3 billion by 2026, growing at an average annual increase of 3.1% from 2021 to 2026.

 In addition, in the Asia Pacific, along with the original aircraft equipment manufacturers, several engine component manufacturers are expanding to reduce the complexity of the supply chain and enter emerging markets.
 Also, the increase in military spending is strengthening the development and acquisition of military aircraft, and the general aviation fleet in the region is further driving the growth of the aircraft engine blades market in the area.

-On the other hand, the North America aircraft engine blades market dominates the global business in terms of revenue share and also predicted to witness a considerable growth rate in the estimated time.
+On the other hand, the North America aircraft engine blades market dominates the global business in terms of revenue share and is also predicted to witness a considerable growth rate in the estimated time.
 The presence of leading market giants and the increasing commercial and personal travel scenarios are boosting the industry growth in this region.

 Rolls-Royce opened a motor assembly and test facility in early 2012 to manufacture hollow titanium wide-wire fan blades.
 The installation has a production capacity of 8,600 fan blades per year.